Q: Are FM ACOUSTICS products available ex stock now?

 Why are true Swiss top quality products still mostly made in Switzerland while the manufacturing of the less demanding items indeed has been moved abroad?
 Why are we still experiencing quality differences and are sourcing many components from not exactly cheap suppliers in Switzerland?

-If one only thinks of quick profits we are clearly not doing the right thing.
+If one only thinks of quick profits we are indeed not doing the right thing.

-If, however, one analyzes the situation more thoroughly one becomes aware of certain advantages despite the high wages: the higher accuracy of the specialized mostly smaller Swiss suppliers who take pride in what they do, the long term stability and parts availability, the preservation of exclusive know-how and the dignified and fair treatment of employees most of whom have remained with us for dozens of years.
-Due to their vast experience and knowledge these craftsmen can be more efficient and they avoid potentially costly mishaps a cheaper (and less experienced) worker might not even recognise.
-In usual standard products this may not matter so much.
-With units of ultimate standard, know-how and long-term experience is of highest importance and is what leads to unmatched results.
-Those who are looking for something cheap have plenty of choice elsewhere.
+If, however, one analyses the situation more thoroughly one becomes aware of certain advantages despite the high wages: the higher accuracy of the specialized mostly smaller Swiss suppliers who take pride in what they do, the long term stability and parts availability, the preservation of exclusive know-how and the dignified and fair treatment of employees most of whom have remained with us for dozens of years.
+Due to their vast experience and knowledge these craftsmen can be more efficient and they avoid potentially costly mishaps that a "cheaper" (and less experienced) worker might not even realize.
+This may not matter so much in usual standardized products.

-When analysing the entire situation the decision NOT to rush and relocate a very well organised "setup" that is efficient and has been running smoothly for almost 40 years just because of cheaper wages is quite reasonable.
+When analyzing the entire situation the decision NOT to relocate a very well organised "setup" that is efficient and has been running smoothly for 45 years - just because of cheaper wages - is actually quite reasonable.

-Today's Switzerland may indeed have more problems than 10-20 years ago and smaller companies have to cope with similar excessive bureaucracy as in other countries but that has not deterred those who are instilled with the spirit to create the absolute best.
+Today's Switzerland is not as "easy" as 10 or 20 years ago and smaller companies have indeed to cope with similar excessive bureaucracy as in other countries but that has not deterred those who are instilled with the spirit to create the absolute best.